 The USC U.S.-China Institute presents a book talk by Matthew Kahn, an economic expert on climate change policy and USC professor.
 In "Blue Skies over Beijing," Kahn looks at life in China's cities from the personal perspectives of the rich, middle class, and poor, and how they cope with the stresses of pollution.

-The USC U.S.-China Institute will host its 10th anniversary conference on September 29, 2016 at the USC Radisson Hotel.Read more
+The USC U.S.-China Institute hosts its 10th anniversary conference on September 29, 2016 at the USC Radisson Hotel.Read more

 May 31, 2014

 How do we know what we know about China?
 The images most Americans hold of China were shaped by news coverage.
 Our multipart documentary series Assignment: China focuses on the journalists who have described the remarkable changes in China since the 1940s.
 Two of the most influential moments in this history were the Nixon visit in 1972 and the Tiananmen demonstrations of 1989.Read more

 February 24, 2016

 Mei Fong, a Pulitzer winning author and former USC Annenberg professor, examines the origins of China's one child policy and some of its unintended consequences through a narrative-rich story.Read more

 The famed 60 Minutes journalist passed away May 19.
 Safer, a Canadian, and posed as a tourist in 1967 to gain entry.
 His report for CBS, Morley Safer's Red China Diary, was broadcast in 1967.
 He spoke with USCI about the experience for Assignment:China.Read more

 Video: “China policy is a subset of our Asia policy, and not the other way around” – Daniel Russel opens USCI “China’s Growing Pains” ConferenceApril 22, 2016